 - Gas fee, which is applicable to transactions carried out in gas stations;

 - International processing fee, which covers transactions carried out outside the European Economic Area (EEA) or transactions within the EEA with currencies other than the Euro;

 - Foreign Currency Conversion fee, which falls on transactions paid with currencies other than the Euro.

 Some cards may also charge a monthly fee whenever a certain amount of the credit, which was previously agreed with the bank, is not being used.
 Hence why it is so important to analyse all the terms of the credit card contract before applying.

 Several institutions provide credit cards with no annual fee nor issuing costs, which are usually referred to as free credit cards.

-While these products generally have a higher APR compared to cards that charge annuity fees, hiring a free credit card may be a good choice since many of these cards even include free insurance, discounts, loyalty points or air miles, and the gas fee exemption.
+While these products generally have a higher APR compared to cards that charge annual fees, hiring a credit card without these may be a good choice since many of these cards even include free insurance, discounts, loyalty points, air miles and also gas fee exemption.

-With our credit cards simulator you can access, quickly and easily – and gratuitously - all free credit cards in Portugal.
-When choosing a credit card with free annuity, the consumer must take into account, besides the APR, any additional costs that may be directly or indirectly related to its use.
+With our credit cards simulator you can access, quickly and easily – and gratuitously – to all credit cards with no annual fee in Portugal.
+When choosing a credit card without annual fees, the consumer must take into account, besides the APR, any additional costs that may be directly or indirectly related to its use.